top of page

 behind the walled answer of my pleasant personality.

-It seemed, the only way to break through the superficial ice of hers (and mine) pleasant exterior was to celebrate a "rape". . .
+It seemed the only way to break through the superficial ice of her (and mine) pleasant exterior was to celebrate a "rape". . .
 But, how could I do that?
 Immediately it came to me. . .
 Perform a rape as a conscious, intentionally benign ritual.
 It was a paradoxical picture, both painful and ecstatic.

 I was reminded of ancient ceremony. . .
 The public scourging of highly honored youths in ancient Greece, before the temples of Aphrodite or Artemis.
-I was reminded of the Dionysian frenzies of the Mediterranean, rituals that were an integral part of life and living, ritual where the gods went deep in the body, and truths were revealed.
+I was reminded of the Dionysian frenzies of the Mediterranean, rituals that were an integral part of life and living, rituals, where the gods went deep into the body and truths, were revealed.
 I saw an act clothed in the costume of a dark force, and yet, I also felt it filled with sweetness and caring.
 Enveloped by a sacred cloud, I tasted sweet moisture within.
 I was nearly brought to tears and wanted to cry, but yet, this was no time for tears. . .
 I had to act and immediately!
 It was a maddening paradox of feeling.

-She was crying out to be forcibly taken, but didn't even know it.
+She was crying out to be forcibly taken but didn't even know it.
 My own heart was urging me to ravish her forcefully, but I was afraid.
 I was scared and paralyzed by my own feelings.
 I did not want to enact or share them with her.
 I too, wanted to lie . . .
 I wanted to talk about it.
-It was all too strong, too forceful, too dangerous, to act out; and yet, on the other hand, I knew it totally worthless to both of us, to discuss, or to engage it, especially now, as a mere verbal consideration.
+It was all too strong, too forceful, and too dangerous to act out, and yet, on the other hand, I knew it was totally worthless to both of us to discuss or to engage in it, especially now, as a mere verbal consideration.
 I knew that to discuss it, would deprive this moment of it's special gifting.
 It was something that I had to either do, or not do.
-If I discussed it with her, it would only continue the same avoidance, the same flight from ourselves, the same feelingless exercise of 'politeness' and 'compassion' that had led us to just this conundrum.
+If I had discussed it with her, it would only have continued with the same avoidance, the same flight from ourselves, and the same feelingless exercise of 'politeness' and 'compassion' that had led us to just this conundrum.

 But, could I just tie up this beautiful blonde-haired girl that I had just met?
 Would I just proceed to take her, regardless of her outer protestations?
 Would she trust me?
 Would she yield to me, feeling some similar need for release?
 Or, would she cry out?
 Would she resist?
 What would I do if she did?
 If once I started, could I carry it through?
 Would she run screaming from the cottage?
 Or, perhaps, we would both finally awaken, released into a world of true ecstatic participation.
 The vision and voice that spoke within me was unmistakable.
 It was my intuition, my voice, my desiring, and my destiny, shouting out to be heard.